security-force-monitor/research-handbook/source/units-positionings.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-The ``positioning:base_names:assertion`` attribute adds unit-specific context about a Location.
+The :ref:`positioning:base_names:assertion` attribute adds unit-specific context about a Location.
 This field is used to record data about units that are located in a distinctively-named building or complex which is not found in the gazeteer, or otherwise cannot be represented as a geographic datapoint.

 .. admonition:: Example